-The Parramatta CBD is set to undergo a major transformation over the next five years underpinned by unprecedented levels of public and private investment, particularly in property.
+The Parramatta CBD is set to undergo a major transformation over the next 5 years, underpinned by unprecedented levels of public and private investment, particularly in property.

 Council Owned Sites

 City of Parramatta's Property Development Group oversees and leverages value and city-shaping opportunities for a range of council owned sites.
-In the Parramatta CBD alone, Council owns close to eight hectares of land.
+In the Parramatta CBD alone, City of Parramatta owns close to eight hectares of land.

 These sites allow Council to unlock value, optimise potential and to grow a property and investment portfolio which will provide a significant contribution to their long-term financial plan.